KaiErikNiermann/fennec-vscode/README.md

 # fennec-lang

-## Features
+## Overview

-Basic syntax highlighting for the FenneC language based on the syntax highlighting of C.
+`fennec-lang` is a syntax highlighter based on the highlighting conventions used for C

 ## Known Issues

-There are certain things not quite properly highlighted.
-If you spot any further issues feel free to raise them [here](https://github.com/KaiErikNiermann/fennec-vscode/issues).
+I put this together quite quickly so there might still be some issues with the highlighting of certain stuff.
+If you come across any issues or have suggestions for enhancement, please don't hesitate to [raise them here](https://github.com/KaiErikNiermann/fennec-vscode/issues).

 ## Release Notes

-### 0.0.3
+### Version 0.0.3

-Small fixes
+- Small fixes to improve overall extension

-### 0.0.4
+### Version 0.0.4

-Fixes for recognition of operators and format strings.
+- Improved recognition of operators
+- Added highlighting for format strings

 ## Acknowledgements

-The artist for the mascot is Mei-Li Nieuwland
+The artist for the wonderful FenneC mascot is [Mei-Li Nieuwland](https://liea.nl/).